🧠 Second Brain

 # Different Levels

-How do you think about different levels of modeling?
-Generally, when I started (20 years ago) it was common to choose between Inmon and Kimball.
+What do you think about different levels of modeling?
+Generally, when I started (20 years ago), choosing between Inmon and Kimball was common.
 But today, there are so many layers, levels, and approaches.
-Did you find a good way of separating or naming the different “levels” (still not sure about levels) to make it clear what is meant?
-Below I collected a list of what I think so far (I also wrote extensively about, in case of interest).
+Did you find a good way of separating or naming the different “levels” (still unsure about levels) to clarify what is meant?
+Below is a list of what I think so far (I also wrote extensively about it, in case of interest).

-LinkedIn Post and Discussion and dbt Slack.
-Links (from post): Data Model Matrix.
+LinkedIn Post and Discussion, X/Twitter and dbt Slack.
+Links (from the post): Data Model Matrix.

 # Different Data Modeling Techniques